poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             exit(0)

 Now, we can create secound file with changing just Class name to Client.
-I named them as client.py and serwer.py.
-First one should send 'IQ' or 'Message', second one respond.
+I named them as client.py and response.py.
+First one should send 'IQ' or 'Message', second one respond with different stanza.

 There we extend base ClientXMPP in slixmpp module and we can add our extensions.
 But before it, we should create base running script for faster testing, there is a ready script with shell running command with two threads.